 - Top with desired toppings before serving.

-*Put a can of coconut cream and a can of full fat coconut milk in the refrigerator a few hours before you start. *Prep time does not include half an hour in the fridge. *Nutrition facts calculated for teff as a grain of choice, sweetened with maple syrup and they don’t include optional toppings.
+*Put a can of coconut cream in the refrigerator a day before starting if it’s not already there. *Prep time does not include half an hour in the fridge. *Nutrition facts calculated for teff as a grain of choice, sweetened with maple syrup and they don’t include optional toppings.